 Evening and Special Events Attire:

 Please be aware that when we are out in our community we are representatives of WSSD.
-With this in mind it is good to remember to dress accordingly.
-For evening and special events for which guidance has not been given by the supervising faculty or staff, we request that students wear more formal attire and refrain from tops with straps, bare midriff, and/or skirts that do not at least come to mid-thigh.
-Events for which to consider this request are:
+For evening and special events for which guidance has not been given by the supervising faculty or staff, please remember to dress accordingly.